Your Complete Guide To The ISO 27001 Standard

-Certification: ISO 27001 documentation will be issued by your certification partner and you will set up a program of annual surveillance audits plus a three-year audit program in order to receive the certification.
+ISO 27001 documentation will be issued by your certification partner, and you will set up a program of annual surveillance audits plus a three-year audit program to receive the certification.

-By working with a smart partner, you can also get pre-certification training and reviews to ensure that you’re ready when the certification process begins.
-Don’t be shy: Always ask about options to help you prepare for ISO 27001 certification and for help maintaining requirements after the initial certification is awarded.
+By working with a smart partner, you can also get pre-certification training and reviews to ensure you're ready when the certification process begins.
+Feel free to ask us about options to help you prepare for ISO 27001 certification and for help maintaining requirements after the initial certification is awarded.

 Part of the whole certification process is producing reports and policies that should guide your ISMS development and your internal audits.
 These can be a great place to begin because you'll need to perform initial audits to generate some of these reports.
 The ISO 27001 standard itself will provide you with information you need to understand and develop required documents.